-AT&T TV Now carries all the channels you need for live streaming the NHL playoffs.
-To get all the most important channels for the NHL playoffs, you can subscribe to the Plus channel bundle for $65 per month.
+AT&T TV carries all the channels you need for live streaming the NHL playoffs.

 Can I watch NHL Playoffs using the NBCSports app

-fuboTV, Hulu with Live TV and YouTube TV subscribers activate the NBC Sports app to get an NHL playoffs live stream alongside regional sports network game telecasts.
+fuboTV, Hulu with Live TV and YouTube TV subscribers can activate the NBC Sports app.

 You can also use your credentials for NBCSports.com (Local blackouts may apply in some areas.)
-To use these apps without a cable subscription, you’ll want to pick a live TV streaming service with TV Everywhere access like the ones mentioned above.
+To use these apps without a cable subscription, you’ll want to pick a live TV streaming service with TV Everywhere access.

-What’s the best way to get a NHL playoffs live stream?
+What’s the best way to watch the NHL playoffs without cable?

 This guide was written on April 9, 2018 and has been updated.